agilepro/software-craftsmanship/docs/Protocols/resetting-passwords.md

 People need to have passwords (technically: a shared secret) to prove who they are.
 Manually setting up and managing passwords is an administrative burden, and also potentially a security leak.
 So you want the ability for a user to request an automated password reset.
 This way the web site is self-service.
 Users can get this help at any time of the day without being a pointless drain of administration resources.

-A password reset involves sending a message to the user’s email address to prove that the request came from that person.
+A password reset involves sending a message to the user's email address to prove that the request came from that person.
 Whoever responds to that message clearly is the owner of the mailbox.

 ## The Wrong Way